Alisha-Reddy/Alisha-Reddy/README.md

 # 👋 Hello there!

-**`Future-Ready Developer | Bridging Blockchain and Full-Stack Technologies`** Welcome to my tiny corner of the GitHub world!
+**`Future-Ready Developer | Bridging Blockchain and Full-Stack Technologies`**

+Welcome to my tiny corner of the GitHub world!
 I'm Alisha from India, a passionate blockchain developer that specializes in designing new solutions using Ethereum and smart contracts.
 I enjoy solving challenging problems with elegant code and creating cutting-edge technological applications.

-> "In code we trust.
-Every line is an opportunity to make something incredible."

 ---